rubymonsters/ruby-for-beginners/31_conditionals.md

 end
 ```

-You can probably guess what it does, and how it works, but let's walk through
+You can probably guess what it does, and how it works, can't you?

-it one by one:
+Let's walk through it one by one:

 * If you run this code it will print out `The number is between 1 and 10`,
   because the number assigned to the variable `number` on the first line is